apache/tvm-rfcs/rfcs/0079-tvmscript-metaprogramming.md

 As shwon in the example above, user doesn't need to pass the builder `b` to subsequent calls to IRBuilder API.
-The current builder state is maintained in a threadlocal store to imporve the ergonomics of IRBUilder API by avoiding passing the builder state explicitly.
+The current builder state is maintained in a threadlocal store to imporve the ergonomics of IRBuilder API by avoiding passing the builder state explicitly.

 The implementation of IRBuilder will be in C++ so that it can be used in an